-In addition, due to the strong mathematical component of the taught course in the first year and the quantitative emphasis in our projects, a minimum of a grade B in A-level Maths or an equivalent qualification or experience is required.
+In addition, due to the strong mathematical component of the taught course in the first year and the quantitative emphasis in our projects, quantitative/mathematical experience is needed.
+This can be demonstrated through one or more of the following:

-- Undertaking units as part of your degree that have a significant mathematical component*
+- Undertaking units as part of your degree that have a significant quantitative/mathematical component*

 *Significant mathematical component examples include; maths, statistics, bioinformatics.

-Applicants need to ensure they highlight their Maths background within their application form and to upload any supporting evidence.
+Applicants must ensure they highlight their quantitative/mathematical background within their application and to upload any supporting evidence.

 To support accessibility to PhD training opportunities, these studentships are only available to applicants that have not previously obtained or about to obtain a PhD degree (or equivalent).

 If your first language is not English, you will need to meet the minimum English requirements for the programme.
 Further information about these English requirements >>

 We ask that the language requirements are met by 1st June at the latest, to allow adequate time to obtain any necessary documentation to allow you to study in the UK.
 Further information about documentation required >>